hfiguiere/magellan/doc/devices.md

 Device support
 ==============

-This application has currently only been tested with a Holux M-1200E.
+This application has currently only been tested with a Holux M-1200E, because that's the only device I have.

 Supported devices
 -----------------

-We currently only support devices that gpsbabel supports.
-Albeit it is mostly untested.
-We use gpsbabel to perform the download.
+GPSAmi currently only supports devices that gpsbabel supports.
+Albeit it is mostly untested. gpsbabel is used to perform the download.

 USB Serial or Bluetooth Serial (SPP through rfcomm) are the only connectivity types supported for now.